 Expert Solicitors in Manchester and London offering expert leading advice on Unpaid Wages

-Non payment of wages not only includes failure to pay the monthly salary owed to you, it also includes unlawful dedications or failure to pay wages, bonuses or holiday pay.
+Non payment of wages not only includes failure to pay the monthly salary owed to you, it also includes unlawful deductions or failure to pay wages, bonuses or holiday pay.
 If you do find yourself in this situation you must act fast, there is a 3 month and 1 day time limit in which to make a claim.
+Our solicitors can help with a wide array of situation that relate to unpaid wages.

 Unlawful Deduction Of Wages